Mike's pictureMy name created with my own hand

 I wrote this paper for my Erotic and the Sexual in Art class taught by Professor Robert Loescher.
 I attended the class at SAIC (School of the Art Institute of Chicago) in 1980.
 It's a loosely researched, poetically written paper with many of its statements admittedly inaccurate.
 Dr. Timothy Leary invited me to write for him after I gave him a copy of this paper.
 He was in Chicago performing his then current "stand-up philosophy" routine.
 Linda Robin Hornberg, my girlfriend at the time, and I attended his performance (that night, on returning home, Robin and I were involved in a traffic accident if I remember correctly).

 During Dr. Tim's performance I remember him joking about a lot of things.
 In particular I remember how, if he were Adam in the Garden of Eden, he would have consumed the forbidden fruit with relish.
-After his performance, I went backstage and presented the paper to him.
+After his performance, I went backstage and presented a copy of the paper to him.
 He glanced through it with glee and thanked me for it.
 I had provided my phone number on the paper and the next day he called me.
 He said my paper was "brilliant and beautiful" and he wanted to encourage me.
 I told him it was merely a third brain circuit recitation of his ideas and he said that was fine.
 He then said he wanted me to write for him.
 He told me I had to "get away from the Indian thing" and recommended I read The Tao of Physics and The Dancing Wu Li Masters.
 He gave me his contact info.

 Tim also talked to me about my video art.
 I had sent Tim copies of my History of the Moon, Electromagnetic Fields Forever, There's Nobility Like Mobility and perhaps others (a shout out here to my friend Yvonne Duprez, LMT who saw these videos at Dr. Tim's house and brought them to his attention).
 He told me he loved my work.
 I remember the last telephone conversation Dr. Tim and I had before he died.
 I told him I wasn't quite finished with Electromagnetic Fields Forever.
 The last thing he said to me was "Oh Mike, it's never finished."
-Rest in power Dr. Tim!
+Rest in peaceful power Dr. Tim!

 The Impact of Primitive Art on Early Twentieth Century Painting and Sculpture (1978)